mohalkarushikesh/mohalkarushikesh/README.md

 <h1 align="center">Hi 👋, I'm Rushikesh Mohalkar</h1>
-<h3 align="center">I am a Software Engineer based in Pune.
+<h3 align="center">I am a Software Engineer.
 I have a passion for language models (LLMs) and love to work on LLM models. </h3>

 - 💼 Currently working at Cognizant
 - 🌱 Currently learning more about LLMs